rkjohny/SampleAPI/Readme.txt

 In file "appsettings.json" update the connection string for both MySql and PgSql In file "Program.cs" in method "ConnectionMultiplexer.Connect" update the Redis connection parameter

+Edit file "docker-compose.yaml" for redis docker if necessary

 In "Package manager Console" run the following commaned:

 EntityFrameworkCore\Add-Migration InitialCreate -Context SampleAPI.Repository.PersonRepositoryPgSql